 Where To Find The Best Asian-Fusion Restaurants in Sydney

 Ms G’s has long been one of Merivale’s biggest players, dominating Potts Point with its infectiously playful menu that ships everything from cheeseburger spring rolls and yuzu slushies, to wagyu char kway teow and grilled king prawns with sambal belachan.
 The penchant for furiously clashing Asian flavours with other influences spills over to the cocktail menu as well, resulting in concoctions like vodka and licor43 built with Yakult, lychee, lemon, and lychee pearls.

 Contact: (02) 9114 7342

-While I realise Mr. Wong wouldn’t exactly classify as a Sydney Asian-fusion restaurant, given it is almost exclusively Cantonese in style, there are at least some modern ideas that could qualify it for this list.
-Plus, it’s still one of the most reliable restaurants in Merivale’s swollen roster.
+While I realise Mr. Wong doesn’t exactly qualify as a Sydney Asian-fusion restaurant, given it’s almost exclusively Cantonese in style, there are at least some modern ideas that could qualify it for this list.
+Plus, it’s still one of the most reliable restaurants in Merivale’s heavyweight roster.
 Just try and resist those lobster and scallop dumplings, those wagyu and truffle puffs, or pan-fried Sichuan-style lamb dumplings.
 You can’t.
 No one can.

 Address: 3 Bridge Ln, Sydney

 Contact: (02) 9114 7317